Agro-Climate/ET_DSS_hist/README.md

 ## How users can get started with the project
-Visit the website https://ethiopia-dss-docker.herokuapp.com/ Why the project is useful
+Visit the website https://ethiopia-dss-docker.herokuapp.com/
-How users can get started with the project
-Where users can get help with your project

 ## Who maintains and contributes to the project
 - Main developer: Eunjin Han (https://iri.columbia.edu/contact/staff-directory/eunjin-han/)